gravity-ui/landing/src/content/local-docs/libs/webpack-i18n-assets-plugin/README-es.md

      tr: {},
    };

-   // Al usar applyPluginToWebpackConfig, también se conectará el plugin WebpackAssetsManifest,
+   // When using applyPluginToWebpackConfig, the WebpackAssetsManifest plugin will also be connected,
-   // que generará manifiestos de activos para cada idioma. const config: ServiceConfig = {
+   // which will generate assets manifests for each locale. const config: ServiceConfig = {
      client: {
        webpack: (originalConfig) => applyPluginToWebpackConfig(originalConfig, {locales}),